aungsias/Forays/WIP[Capstone]/README.md

         - [Time Series Models](#time-series-models)

 ## Abstract
 In this project, I've engineered an adaptive machine learning algorithm that undergoes biannual recalibration to select the most accurate model for sector-based investment strategies.
 To counteract the pitfalls of over-forecasting, the algorithm employs a custom loss function that penalizes overpredictions.
 It comprehensively integrates a diverse range of financial indicators, including equity, debt, commodities, and market volatility.
 To enhance computational efficiency and model precision, I employed Principal Component Analysis for feature reduction.
 The model's robustness was substantiated through a 15-year backtest, during which it outperformed the SPY index by an estimated 91.85%.
-The finalized, vetted model has been encapsulated in a real-time dashboard, effectively translating intricate analytics into actionable market insights.
+The finalized, vetted model has been encapsulated in a real-time dashboard.

 ## Introduction
 Financial markets are inherently volatile and self-correcting, subject to externalities including but not limited to equities, debt instruments, commodities, and market sentiment.
 Traditional investment models often falter in this ever-changing landscape, and even adaptable strategies like sector rotation are usually limited by heuristic-based decision-making.